Paul W. S. Anderson: Mortal Kombat and commercial success

 Anderson directed the fantasy martial arts video game adaptation Mortal Kombat in 1995.
 Using a script written by Kevin Droney, the film was based on the first entry in the video game franchise by Midway Games, Mortal Kombat, although elements and characters were borrowed from the original game's sequel, Mortal Kombat II.
 The film featured an ensemble cast, including Robin Shou as Liu Kang and Christopher Lambert as Raiden.
 Anderson became interested in the project because he often played the game at arcades.
 The production company decided to hire him based on the accomplished visual flair of Shopping, which was filmed on a very low budget.
-Anderson, who at the time knew nothing about visual effects or fight scenes, had to study every book on visual effects that he could find, and learned about filming the fight scenes while they were being shot, often consulting those who were experienced in fight choreography on set, such as Shou.
-The film underwent extensive reshoots in order to add additional fights based on feedback from test screenings, which were attended by fans of the video game franchise.
+Anderson, who at the time knew nothing about visual effects or fight scenes, had to study every book on visual effects that he could find and learned about filming the fight scenes while they were being shot, often consulting those who were experienced in fight choreography on set, such as Shou.

+The film had extensive reshoots in order to add additional fights based on feedback from test screenings, which were attended by fans of the video game franchise.
 The production company decided to release Mortal Kombat in August 1995, in the hope that the film would become a summer blockbuster.
-Previous video game adaptations, such as Super Mario Bros., Double Dragon, and Street Fighter had received particularly negative reviews; although Street Fighter was a commercial success, Double Dragon failed to break even, while Super Mario Bros. became a notorious box-office bomb.
 Mortal Kombat was better received by critics, who gave it a mixed to negative reception.
-Critics praised the atmosphere, visuals, and fighting sequences, but criticized the plot, dialogue, and acting.
-It fared better with audiences and fans of the video games, and scored a high A− on a CinemaScore poll.
-As a result, it spent three weeks as the highest-grossing film at the US box office, and earned over $122 million worldwide, produced on a budget of $18 million.
-It proved a major success for Anderson, and has been recognised one of the first financially successful film adaptations of a video game.
-Anderson and most cast members, including Lambert, declined to return for the sequel, Mortal Kombat: Annihilation, which, when released, was critically panned and underperformed at the box office.
+Critics praised the atmosphere, visuals, and fighting sequences but criticized the plot, dialogue, and acting.
+It fared better with audiences and fans of the video games and scored a high A− on a CinemaScore poll.
+As a result, it spent three weeks as the highest-grossing film at the US box office and earned over $122 million worldwide, produced on a budget of $18 million.
+It proved a major success for Anderson and has been recognised as one of the first financially successful film adaptations of a video game.
+Anderson and most cast members, including Lambert, declined to return for the sequel, Mortal Kombat Annihilation, which, when released, was critically panned and underperformed at the box office.